Decorate a cake pop to look like a fun carnival treat. These Cake Pop Corn Dogs look like a meal but taste like dessert.

 Interestingly, my very first blog post here on Hungry Happenings featured a bumble bee made using a corn dog.
 I had made them for Halloween one year, and thought they’d be a great project to do to launch my new site.

-I even have to say that my adversion turned into a bit of an obsession this winter while we were at Disneyland.
+I even have to say that my aversion turned into a bit of an obsession this winter while we were at Disneyland.
 For lunch on our first day, my husband wanted a corn dog.
 My exchange student and I wanted pizza.
 So, we went our separate ways and bought our food then sat down together to eat.

 I have a bad habit of wanting a bite of whatever my husband is eating and he is always happy to (well, O.K. willing to) oblige.
 So, I took my bite and didn’t want to give it back to him.
 I did, as I had pizza to eat, but from that moment on I couldn’t stop thinking about that corn dog.
 For those of you who have had a Disney corn dog, ya know what I’m talking about.
 They are amazing.
 Needless to say, we enjoyed them two more times during our 3 day visit.

-After I took my first bite of one of these sweet corn dogs, I couldn’t stop eating them.
+My hot dogs are made using cake ball dough and I dipped them in a blend of peanut butter chips, white confectionery coating and crushed graham crackers to give them a realistic looking crust.
+They are super easy to make, as cake pops go.After I took my first bite of one of these sweet corn dogs, I couldn’t stop eating them.
 I finally had to give some to the neighbor kids, just so I wouldn’t devour them all.